-Full proposal applications must total no more than 10 pages (single-spaced, 11 or 12-point font and exclusive of appendices).
+Applications must total no more than 10 pages (single-spaced, 11 point or 12 point font and exclusive of appendices).
 The 10-page limit does not include the proposal title page, a table of contents if one is included, the project summary referenced below under item two (2), and any appendices.
 Appendices shall be limited to materials that directly support the main body of the proposal (for example, detailed budget information, letters of collaboration, resumes, National Environmental Policy Act information, references, lists of data sources, and maps).
-Appendices must not total more than 30 total pages excluding government forms, the NEPA questionnaire, and information provided to complete government forms.
-The total electronic file size of the proposal narrative and appendices combined shall not exceed 5 megabytes in storage space.
+Appendices must not total more than 30 total pages excluding government forms, the NEPA questionnaire, and information provided to complete government forms. total electronic file size of the proposal narrative and appendices combined shall not exceed five megabytes in storage space.
+Files that are larger than five megabytes may not be properly downloaded, uploaded, or received by the agency or the reviewers.
+Files that cannot be opened or downloaded will not be reviewed.

 Applicants must paginate their proposal and any appendices.
-Appendices shall be paginated as stand alone documents (individually) or collectively.
-Proposals failing to comply with the format prescribed in this section will be deemed incomplete and will not be considered for further review.
+Appendices shall be paginated as stand-alone documents (individually) or collectively.
+Proposals failing to comply with the format prescribed in this section (e.g., more than 10 pages, appendices more than 30 pages, etc) will be deemed incomplete and will not be considered for further review.